puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 Normally you would include one or more class declarations in this node block.
 A class defines a group of related resources, allowing them to be declared as a single unit.
-Using classes in your node definitions keeps them simple and well organized and encourages the re-use of code.
+Using classes in your node definitions keeps them simple and well organized and encourages the reuse of code.
 We'll cover the details of classes in the next quest.
-For now, however, we'll take a short cut and write a resource declaration directly into your node definition.
-In this case, we'll use a resource type called `notify` that will display a message in the output of your Puppet run without making any changes to the system.
+For now, however, we'll take a shortcut and write a resource declaration directly into your node definition.
+In this case, use a resource type called `notify` that will display a message in the output of your Puppet run without making any changes to the system.

 Add the following `notify` resource to your node definition.
 (You'll probably learn Puppet code syntax more quickly if you type out your code manually, but if you prefer to paste content into Vim, you can hit `ESC` to enter command mode and type `:set paste` to disable the automatic formatting.
 Press `i` to return to insert mode before pasting your text.)

 ```puppet